mvolkmann/MyUnixEnv/notes/GoNotes.md

 ## Reflection

-- the standard library package `reflect` provides run-time reflection for determining the type of a value and manipulating it in a type-safe way.
+The standard library package `reflect` provides run-time reflection for determining the type of a value and manipulating it in a type-safe way.

   - ex.